krupalshah/Composer/README.md

 ```java
 Composer.startWith(someInputOrTask, err -> err.printStackTrace())
 ```
-The first param is only required if you want to pass some pre-known value as an input, or a task which may produce the same.<br/>
+The first param is only required if you want to pass some pre-known value as an input, or a task that may produce the same.<br/>
 The second param `ErrorStream` receives any error during execution.<br/>

 If you don't have any pre-known input or task, you can simply create your first `Composable` by just providing an `ErrorStream` like below: